Georges Duboudin

-Georges Duboudin (1907–1945) was a French Special Operations Executive agent during the Second World War.
+Émile Georges Jean Duboudin (May 23, 1907 – March 22, 1945) was a French Special Operations Executive agent during the Second World War.

 Early years

 Émile Georges Jean Duboudin was born in France on 23 May 1907, the son of George and Adelna Duboudin.
-He married English woman Elizabeth Trumble and lived in London.
+He married an English woman named Elizabeth Trumble, and lived in London.

 Wartime

 He joined the Special Operations Executive, Section F, as a Captain.

 First mission

-On the night of 19/20 September 1941 Georges Duboudin "Alain" landed by boat at Barcarès, near Perpignan, and went to Lyons to train to organise the SPRUCE network to supervise sabotage teams.
+On the night of 19/20 September 1941 Georges Duboudin "Alain" landed by boat at Barcarès, near Perpignan, and went to Lyon to train to organise the SPRUCE network to supervise sabotage teams.

 In January 1942 Peter Churchill arrived to give him instructions from SOE headquarters and give him 300,000 francs.

-In April 1942 Virginia Hall assigned him radio operator Edward Zeff, who had arrived in the French Riviera by submarine with Victor Gerson an SOE agent on a special mission to organise the VIC Escape Line, delivered by Peter Churchill in Operation DELAY II.
+In April 1942 Virginia Hall assigned him radio operator Edward Zeff, who had arrived in the French Riviera by submarine with Victor Gerson, an SOE agent on a special mission to organise the VIC Escape Line, delivered by Peter Churchill in Operation DELAY II.